-Additionally, schools implementing the Title I program will receive support and assistance through the following Title I components: parental District Advisory Council's general and executive board meetings, the Parent Outreach Program, Community Involvement Specialists, Parent Advisory Councils, and District and school site Parent Resource Centers.
+Additionally, schools implementing the Title I program will receive support and assistance through the following Title I components: parental District Advisory Council's general and executive board meetings, the Parent Outreach Program, Community Involvement Specialists, Parent Advisory Councils, and District and school-site Parent Resource Centers.
 Support for Communication.
-Appropriate District offices will develop and implement effective communication methods to ensure that all families receive and share school-to-home and home-to-school communications, regardless of whether they are economically disadvantaged, disabled, have limited English proficiency, have limited literacy, or are of any -racial or ethnic minority backgroundineome, ethnic background, or language, receive and share school to home and home to school communications.
-Additionally, the Department of Title I a Administration will provide to schools implementing the Title I program the sample Title I Program Notification Letter, to be distributed to their parents annually, at the beginning of the school year.
+Appropriate District offices will develop and implement effective communication methods to ensure that all families receive and share school-to-home and home-to-school communications, regardless of whether they are economically disadvantaged, disabled, have limited English

-- DE.
+PROGRAM THE SCHOOL BOARD OF 2111/page 9 of 10 MIAMI-DADE COUNTY proficiency, have limited literacy, or are of any --- racial or ethnic 1 minority backgroundincome, ethnic background, or language, 2 receive and share school to home and home to school 3 Additionally, the Department of Title I a communications.
+4 Administration will provide to schools implementing the Title I 5 program the sample Title I Program Notification Letter, to be 6 distributed to their parents annually, at the beginning of the school 7 8 year.
 Staff-Training Development.
-Training procedures-and professional learning should include the importance of parental involvement parent and family engagement.
-Training programs will be identified by the Office of Parental Involvement-Community Engagement, the Department of Title I a Administration, the Parent Academy, and other appropriate District offices, to assist personnel in acquiring techniques that promote effective communication with parents and families, and the cultivation implementation of of parental involvement parent and family engagement strategies with the goal of improving student performance. - EF.
-Resource Guide Frequently Asked Questions Q&A Resource Guide.
-A resource guide will be developed for school staff members, -parents, and the community, to include best practices and a directory of contact information for programs, and persons with expertise in the area of parental involvement.
-Additionally, the Title I Administration-Handbook is an appropriate resource to support schools implementing the Title I program, in this area. - FG.
-Title I School-Parent Compacts.
-The Department of Title I a Administration will ensure that all schools participating in the Title I program jointly with parents develop the annual Title I School-Parent Compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement.
-The Department of Title I a Administration will assist with ensuring that schools distribute the Compacts to all parents of students attending schools implementing in the Title I program. - GH.
-Title I District Wide Parental Involvement Policy District-Level Parent and Family Engagement Plan.
-This policy plan serves as the Districtwide Parental Involvement Policy official District-Level Parent and Family Engagement Plan required by the Elementary and Secondary Education Section 1116 of the Every Student Succeeds Act for schools implementing the Title I program.
-This policy plan has been developed jointly with, and agreed upon by and distributed to, parents and family members of children attending schools participating in the Title I program.
-The Department of Title I a Administration will assist in ensuring that this policy plan is distributed to all parents of students attending schools participating in the Title I program.
+Training procedures and professional 9 DÐ. learning should include the importance of parental involvement 10 parent and family engagement.
+Training programs will be identified 11 by the Office of Parental Involvement Community Engagement, the 12 Department of Title I a Administration, the Parent Academy, and 13 other appropriate District offices, to assist personnel in acquiring 14 techniques that promote effective communication with parents and 15 families, and the cultivation implementation of of parental 16 involvement parent and family engagement strategies with the goal of 17 improving student performance.
+18 Resource Guide Frequently Asked Questions - Q&A Resource Guide.
+EF.
+19 A resource guide will be developed for school staff members, 20 -parents, and the community, to include best practices and a 21 directory of contact information for programs, and persons with 22 expertise in the area of parental involvement.
+Additionally, the Title 23 I Administration Handbook is an appropriate resource to support 24 schools implementing the Title I program, in this area.
+25 Title I School-Parent Compacts.
+The Department of Title I a 26 FG.
+Administration will ensure that all schools participating in the Title I 27 program jointly with parents develop the annual Title I School-28 Parent Compact that outlines how parents, the entire school staff, 29 and students will share the responsibility for improved student 30 academic achievement.
+The Department of Title I a Administration 31 will assist with ensuring that schools distribute the Compacts to all 32 parents of students attending schools implementing in the Title I 33 program.
+34 Title I District Wide Parental Involvement Policy-District-Level Parent 35 GH.
+This policy plan serves as the and Family Engagement Plan.
+36 Districtwide Parental Involvement Policy official District-Level Parent 37 and Family Engagement Plan required by the Elementary and 38 Secondary Education Section 1116 of the Every Student Succeeds 39 Act for schools implementing the Title I program.
+This policy plan 40 has been developed jointly with, and agreed upon by and distributed 41 to, parents and family members of children attending schools 42 participating in the Title I program.
+The Department of Title I a 43 distributed to all parents of students attending schools participating in the Title I program.